Abstract-X/xcept/README.md

 a='a_value'
 ```

-If a template does not contain all replacement fields, the `MissingFieldWarning` occurs:
+If a message template does not contain all replacement fields and all replacement fields is required, the `MissingFieldWarning` occurs:

 ```python3
 >>> error = FooError("Error!", a="value")